waggle-sensor/waggle-common-tools/README.md

 ## Complete List

-* `waggle-set-psu-state`.
+* `sage-set-psu-state`.
 Sets the current power supply state.
 (Only works on node controller.)